Froot-NetSys/NetMigrate/README.md

 ## Run Migration Experiments

 ### 1. Start Source Redis-server instance in Source Server
-with Redis rdb and aof enabled:
+With Redis rdb and aof enabled:
 ```
 redis-server --protected-mode no --port 6380 &
 ```